eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 The following parameters can be retrieved via `traci.vehicle.getParameter` and written via **--fcd-output.params**.
 It is also possible to color vehicles in [SUMO-GUI 'by param (numerical)'](../sumo-gui.md#vehicle_visualisation_settings) by setting these keys.

-- device.taxi.state:
+- device.taxi.state: returns integer value (see #gettaxifleet)
-  - 0: empty
-  - 1: driving to pickup customer
-  - 2: occupied
-  - 3: pickup + occupied (during ride sharing)
 - device.taxi.customers: total number of customers served
 - device.taxi.occupiedDistance: total distance driven in m with customer on board
 - device.taxi.occupiedTime: total time driven in s with customers on board
+- device.taxi.currentCustomers: space-separated list of persons that are to be picked up or already on board